James Rollins: Biographical sketch

-Rollins was born in Chicago.
-His father worked for Libby's canning plant, his mother was a housewife and mother of seven, and he lived what he likened to a Brady Bunch lifestyle.
+James Paul Czajkowski was born in Chicago, Illinois.
+His father worked for the Libby’s canning plant and his mother was a housewife."An Evening with James Rollins", National Writers Series, public interview, Wednesday, January 27, 2016, City Opera House, Traverse City, Michigan, with Guest Host Michael Dow.

-He attended Parkway South Junior High School and then graduated from Parkway West High School in Ballwin, Missouri, in 1979.
-His undergraduate work focused on evolutionary biology.
-He graduated from the University of Missouri in Columbia in 1985 with a doctorate in veterinary medicine (D. V. M).
-Soon afterward, he moved to Sacramento, California, where he established his veterinary practice, licensed July 24, 1985.
+He graduated from Parkway West High School in Ballwin, Missouri in 1979.Jaskowiak, Nell, "James Czajkowski makes a career of writing", Parkway West Pathfinder, September 5, 2017 issue.
+His undergraduate work focused on evolutionary biology and he graduated from the University of Missouri in Columbia in 1985 with a doctorate in veterinary medicine (D. V. M).
+Soon afterward, he moved to Sacramento, California, where he established his veterinary practice.

-In an August 16, 2012 interview, he told SLM's Jeannette Cooperman:
+In an August 16, 2012 interview, Rollins told SLM's Jeannette Cooperman:

 For 20 years my paycheck was coming from my veterinary degree and my writing was my hobby, and I thought it would be really cool to flip that around.
 Veterinary medicine is much harder.
 It's a 14-, 16-, 18-hour-a-day job.
 I owned my own practice, had 24 employees.
 I couldn't get away, that was the biggest thing.
 In the 10 years I ran my own practice, I had three weeks of vacation total.
 I started writing during my lunch hour at the clinic—dogs barking, cats meowing—so now I can write anywhere.

-Now, he's flipped that equation: "Once a week I spend about eight hours spaying and neutering trapped feral cats for the Sacramento Council of Cats.
-All I do with my veterinary degree now is remove genitalia."

 Influences

 Rollins found the authors of the Doc Savage series inspirational as a youth and acquired an extensive collection of the popular 1930s and 1940s pulp magazine stories.
-Rollins was fascinated by stories of the exploits of Howard Carter and his discovery of the tomb of the ancient Egyptian pharaoh, King Tutankhamun (King Tut); this true-life tale later inspired Rollins' novel Excavation, in which the main character, archaeologist Henry Conklin, and his nephew Sam discover a lost Inca city in the mountains of the Andean jungle that contains a treasure—and a curse.
+Rollins was fascinated by stories of the exploits of Howard Carter and his discovery of the tomb of Tutankhamun (King Tut); this true-life tale later inspired Rollins' novel Excavation, in which the main character, archaeologist Henry Conklin, and his nephew Sam discover a lost Inca city in the mountains of the Andean jungle that contains a treasure—and a curse.
 He also enjoyed L. Frank Baum's Oz series, Edgar Rice Burroughs' Tarzan novels, and C. S. Lewis' Chronicles of Narnia.
 Additionally, he was inspired by Jules Verne and H. G. Wells, whose works he used as a springboard for creating similar contemporary novels filled with what he refers to as "the three M's of fiction: magic, mayhem, and monsters".